KDesp73/DataBridge/README.md

 ## Supported Databases

-- Microsoft Access Database
+- Microsoft Access
 - SQLite
 - Postgresql
-- Oracle (Untested)
+- Oracle

 More soon to be added